-Ozarka College is comprised of three campus locations and a technical center.
+Ozarka College comprises three campus locations and two technical centers.
 Maps of campus facilities may be found at: https://otc.ozarka.edu/campus_maps/.

 Admissions and Registration

 The Ozarka College admission policy reflects the institution's philosophy of providing educational opportunities for citizens within the geographic area it serves.
 Admission to the College does not ensure admittance to a particular course or program of study.